swizex/pyTAPI/README.md

 ### Converting a variable to string

-use the following command to convert any variable to string format (UTF-8):
+use the following command to convert any variable (that has a .decode() function) to string format (UTF-8):

 ```python
 _example_var = b'message'